- Find a Doctor

 The maternity rooms in the Lynch Wing were considered some of the most modern facilities of the day, leading the hospital into the 1970s.
 The rooms were equipped with two fully adjustable beds, modern furniture for visitors, a telephone, and a two-way nurses' call system.

 The community of coastal Sussex, which surrounds Beebe Hospital, was still in its infancy in the early 1980s.
 Therefore, transportation to and from the hospital was often quite difficult.
 Beebe Hospital opened a summertime Emergency Room in 1981 in the resort town of Bethany Beach as the only freestanding seasonal emergency facility in Delaware.
 Ambulance service included that of the Millville Fire Company.
-The emergency facility was moved to its current location in Millville in 1983.
+The emergency facility was moved to Millville in 1983, but was closed in the early 2000s.

 One of the most notable physical changes occurred in 1985, when Beebe added its five-story Rollins Wing, named for John W. Rollins.
 The new structure, coupled with renovations to the Lynch Wing, now boasted 58 state-of-the-art patient rooms, a critical care unit, consolidation of an outpatient treatment center and same-day surgery, and expansion of diagnostic imaging and emergency services.

 Since its beginning, Beebe's history has been one of expansion and growth.
-The most recent additions were the Clinical Building with the Tunnell Cancer Center and the parking garage, completed in November 1995.
-Beebe's growth continues with the acquisition of Lewes Convalescent Center in December 1995.
+The most recent additions were the Clinical Building with the Tunnell Cancer Center (at the medical center) and the parking garage, completed in November 1995.
+Beebe's growth continued with the acquisition of Lewes Convalescent Center in December 1995 which was later used for office space for Beebe's growing team.

 Beebe Healthcare offers an array of inpatient, outpatient, emergency, and diagnostic services.
-The Tunnell Cancer Center, named for Robert and Eolyne Tunnell, houses the first radiation oncology treatment center in Sussex County.
-Beebe Home Health; the Lewes Convalescent Center; Sussex Imaging Centers in Georgetown, Millsboro, and Millville; and Gull House geriatric day care in Reboboth further meet community needs.
-The healthcare system can also boast such other community services as health screenings, educational seminars, patient education, numerous support groups, a speaker's bureau, and physician referral services among others.
+The Tunnell Cancer Center, opened in 1995 on Route 24, named for Robert and Eolyne Tunnell, houses the first radiation oncology treatment center in Sussex County.
+Beebe Home Care Services; Sussex Imaging centers in Georgetown, Millsboro, and Millville; and Gull House adult activities center further meet community needs.
+The healthcare system can also boast such other community services as health screenings, educational seminars, patient education, numerous support groups, and physician referral services among others.

 2000 to Present

-2003: The Beebe Health Campus Outpatient Care Center opens to serve patients west of Route 1 for outpatient services, including diagnostic imaging, women's imaging, express testing, and physical therapy.
+2003: The Rehoboth Beach Health Campus - Beebe Outpatient Center opens to serve patients west of Route 1 for outpatient services, including diagnostic imaging, women's imaging, express testing, and physical therapy.
 2007: Cardiac Surgery program begins at the medical center in Lewes, in affiliation with Christiana Care Health System.
-2007: New Tunnell Cancer Center facility opens on Rt.
-24 campus, moving from the main campus in Lewes.
+2007: New Tunnell Cancer Center facility opens on Rehoboth Beach Health Campus property on Route 24, moving from the main campus in Lewes.
 2008: Hudson Wing opens offering 37-bed Emergency Department, 20-bed Critical Care Unit.
 2012: School of Nursing renovation/building planned to accommodate doubling the student enrollment.